inloop/image-picker/README.md

 ### Providing your own photos fetch result

-By default Image Picker fetches from Photo Library 1000 recently added photos and videos.
+By default Image Picker fetches from Photo Library 1000 photos and videos from smart album `smartAlbumUserLibrary` that should represent *Camera Roll* album.
 If you wish to provide your own fetch result please implement image picker controller's `assetsFetchResultBlock` block.

 For example to fetch only live photos you can use following code snippet: